rikiya-ohashi/ooservo/README.md

 ## Support & Feedback
 * **Library Design:** Inspired by the [VarSpeedServo](https://github.com/netlabtoolkit/VarSpeedServo) library.
-* **Feedback:** If you find any errors or have suggestions, please reach out at: tekuterute@gmail.com
+* **Feedback:** If you find any errors or have suggestions, please reach out to tekuterute@gmail.com.